Inria-Asclepios/SmoothingRecursiveYvvGaussianFilter/README.md

 Build
 -----

-The preferred way to build this module is activating the option Fetch_SmoothingRecursiveYvvGaussianFilter during CMake configuration of ITK.
-The module will be downloaded and compiled with all other ITK modules.
+Option 1: The preferred way to build this module is activating the option Fetch_SmoothingRecursiveYvvGaussianFilter during CMake configuration of ITK.
+The module will be downloaded (to [ITK_root]/Modules/Remote/) and compiled with all other ITK modules.

-A secondary way is downloading the latest version from this repository and placing the module in [ITK_root]/Modules/External/.
+Option 2: A secondary way is downloading the latest version from this repository and placing the module in [ITK_root]/Modules/External/.
 You should then configure and compile ITK as normal.

 If you would like to test the GPU smoothing filter, make sure to check ITK_USE_GPU during configuration and to provide a path to a valid OpenCL installation (libraries and include directories).
 To do this you may have to toggle advanced mode on CMake.